bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 - The AJAX-call calls an normal action and not an eID-script.
-Therefore it is necessary to set this TypoScript: plugin.tx_fpmasterquiz.features.requireCHashArgumentForActionArguments = 0 This is set by default.
+Therefore it is necessary to set this TypoScript: plugin.tx_fpmasterquiz.features.requireCHashArgumentForActionArguments = 0 This is set by default in older versions.
 You can change the value to 1, if you do not use the AJAX-version.
   If it is still not working, you can disable the cHash-check in the install tool:
   [FE][pageNotFoundOnCHashError] = false

+- *Important* for versions >= 4: if you don´t use the plugin
+  "Show a selected quiz and use a pagebrowser (you need to select the storage folder too)" / "Ein bestimmtes Quiz anzeigen und den Pagebrowser nutzen (Datensatzsammlung muss dennoch gewählt werden)", you must change this TypoScript value of: "ajaxfpmasterquiz_page.10.pluginName".
+  Set it to "List" or "Intro" (depending on the selected plugin).

 - You have still problems?
 Then read the chapter "Known problems".

 Layout**) If you use template layout 1, you should know this: